vitorvidaldev/small-projects/AWS/Solutions-Architect/ec2.md

 - 80 = HTTP - access unsecured websites
 - 443 = HTTPS - access secured websites
 - 3389 = RDP (Remote Desktop Protocol) - log into a Windows instance

+It is considered good practice to have a separate security group for SSH.

+If your application is not accessible (time out), then it's a security group issue.

+## SSH

+For servers running Linux, Mac, and Windows 10 or newer, you can use SSH to access them.
+If you're using an onder version of Windows, you'll have to use Putty, an utility that is a terminal emulator, serial console and network file transfer application.
+With this application, you can connect to the server using the SSH protocol.

+You can also use EC2 Instance Connect, to connect to your EC2 instances.
+It works with the amz-linux-2 machines, at this time.